-You are strongly encouraged to use the Computer Science Department's "UNIX" computers for the programming problems.
+You are strongly encouraged to use the Computer Science Department's lab computers for the programming problems.
 There are two labs available to you.
 The "UNIX lab" is located in TCL 312.
 The "Ward lab" is located in TBL 301.
 Lab computers are preconfigured with all of the required software.
 If you are not familiar with our lab environment, please speak with me or a TA so that we can bring you up to speed.
-You may also see either Kelsey Gura or Lida Doret to reset your Unix password if you have forgotten it.
+Please email csaccounts@williams.edu to reset your Unix password if you have forgotten it.